williiam-tran/ttl-class-sync/content/index.md

 A got-away-with-it-somehow spoiled brat ended up in the top class of the top secondary school.
 I came to my senses only much later on, back then I was still feigning ignorance and acting on impulse, as most children would.

 The school wasn't too far from my house, but still far enough for a kid to go on his own, and my parents couldn't drop me off either.
-Therefore, I got this uncalled-for luxury of going to school by taxi — yep, a taxi, alongside my neighborhood friends.
+Therefore, I got this uncalled-for luxury of going to school by taxi—yep, a taxi, alongside my neighborhood friends.
 Truly a story to be bragging about, for bourgeois families.

 The academic life went south from here 😅 as the impetuous desires got the better of me.
 I skipped classes more than I skipped meals.

 I would told the cab driver to stop by the net on the way to school =))) and he would happily do so, since he was paid.
 Not my kid, not my problem 😂😂 Gotta respect that attitude.
 Had a lot of fun and a lot of bad grades...
-Everything was on a downward spiral, yet funny enough, I never got caught.
+Everything was on a downward spiral, yet funny enough, I never got caught or confronted.

 ### Underappreciated Youth
 I formed bonds with most of my closest friends here with the most unfiltered, raw, and rough version of myself.
 The same goes for them.
-These low-maintenance relationships, I believe, will stay unstained, growing stronger yet unaffected by time and distance as it has been.
+These low-maintenance relationships, I believe, will stay unstained, growing stronger yet unaffected by time and distance as it has always been.

 We were not only in the best but also the wealthiest class.
 We could go on weekend trips if any of the generous parents were happy that their kid scored a 10.
 A local prize would almost guarantee a trip and a national one!?
 We’d have back-to-back class holidays!
 Without spending a dime.